 We assume that no-one receives PPT immediately after they lose their resistance, so they become susceptible immediately after they become susceptible.
 They then have the same probabilities of remaining susceptible or becoming infected by time t+2 as the rest of the susceptible people at time t+1, except that the people who were resistant at time t+1 have no probability of becoming resistant at time t+2.

-We provide a diagram of the possible state changes, and describe the physical meaning of each state change, in the Appendix.
+We provide a diagram of the possible state changes, and describe the physical meaning of each state change, in the Appendix (Figure ??).

 The main equations for the other sub-populations are identical to these, except that every value with a subscript S is replaced by a different value with a different subscript F,M or B. In our typical scenario, sub-population other than FSW has PPT, so all other δ(t) and R(t) are 0.